-Then it will look to see whether the debtor profited in the work force by his education and whether the debtor’s earning potential was increased by the education.
+Then it will look to see whether the debtor profited in the work force by his education.
+They’ll also consider whether the debtor’s earning potential was increased by the education.

-Lastly the court will look to see what efforts the debtor made to repay the loans, and whether the debtor had requested a deferment or not.
+Lastly, courts look to see what efforts the debtor made to repay the loans.
+There’s a look if the debtor requested a deferment or not.

 The inquiry is guided by the idea that the debtor’s bad financial condition and default should not have been caused by the debtor’s own willfulness or negligence, but rather by factors beyond the debtor’s control.